 I think it’s fair to say that there have been some incredibly alarming reports this year.
 That the Greenland ice sheet is melting quicker than scientists predicted is an issue etched into the brain of anyone who saw Stefen Olsen’s mind blowing photograph on Twitter a couple of weeks ago.

 Earlier this year Bevis et al 2019 found a 4x increase in the rate of ice melt between 2003 and 2013 “due to the combination of sustained global warming and positive fluctuations in temperature and insolation driven by the NAO”.
-Rignot et al 2019 reported that the Antarctic was losing 252Gt ice per year in 2017, up from 40Gt per year 40 years ago.
+Rignot et al 2019 reported that the Antarctic lost 252Gt ice between 2009-2017, up from 40Gt during the 1970s.
 Last week, Damian Carrington reported in The Guardian on the doubling of glacial ice melt in the Himalayas since 2000 – up to 8Gt per year – with global heating the primary cause.
 In case you’re wondering, a Gt = a billion.
 You could probably fit a tonne of ice into your car.
 Times that by a billion, and then times that by 252.
 That’s how much ice is melting into the sea every year just from the Antarctic ice sheet.

 What effect do you think that’s going to have on sea level rise?
 For years climate scientists like Paul Beckwith have been warning of 5-10 feet increases by mid-century.
 In the video link, he notes that conservative estimates of the current (but exponential) sea level rise of 3.4mm per year, which would result in a 3-4 feet rise by 2100, are likely to be reached by mid-century.
 Alarmist?
 Well, the BBC covered this issue in May this year, reporting on a new study that anticipates a 2m rise by the end of the century (that’s about 8 feet, incidentally).